open-power/sbe-odyssey/README.md

 To sync platform env variable with existing meson build dir:
     mesonwrap sync

+To re run setup phase:
+    mesonwrap reconfigure
+(This is required when there is a change in any of the genfile scripts that can't be tracked by meson and that needs to be re run)

 To build a image:
     mesonwrap setup
     mesonwrap build